-In the past year, blepharoplasty has risen to among the top five plastic surgery procedures performed on both men and women in the United States.
-In fact, over 175,000 cases were performed in the United States alone.
+Blepharoplasty, also known as eyelid surgery or an eyelid lift, is a transformative procedure that rejuvenates the appearance of the eyes.
+In the past several years, blepharoplasty has risen to among the top five plastic surgery procedures performed on both men and women in the United States.
+(1) In just one year, over 175,000 cases were performed in the United States alone.
 The operation addresses both problems of aging around the eyelids and younger patients who have dark circles or puffy eyelids, which are usually inherited.

 At our Plastic Surgery office in New York, we have provided numerous women and men with beautiful results from their blepharoplasty in New York.
-Dr. John Sherman is a board-certified plastic surgeon and one of the most experienced plastic surgeons in New York.
-Dr. Sherman specializes in facial rejuvenation and can use how skill and eye for facial aesthetics to ensure your blepharoplasty results look as natural as possible.
+Dr. Sherman is a board-certified plastic surgeon and one of the most experienced plastic surgeons in New York, with over 40 years in the field.
+Dr. Sherman specializes in facial rejuvenation and can use his skill and eye for facial aesthetics to ensure your blepharoplasty results look as natural as possible.

 Before and After Photos

-There are several options for blepharoplasty available.
+There are several options available for blepharoplasty.
 The choice depends on the age of the patient, the amount of fat in the upper and lower eyelids, and the general elasticity and tone of the lower eyelid.
-Board-certified plastic surgeon Dr. John Sherman specializes in surgical facial rejuvenation and offers both upper-eyelid surgery and lower-eyelid surgery, also referred to as under eye bag surgery, for patients in new York City.
+Dr. Sherman specializes in surgical facial rejuvenation and offers both upper-eyelid surgery and lower-eyelid surgery, also referred to as under-eye bag surgery, for patients in New York City.

 The eyelid procedure is routinely performed on patients from their late adolescence through later years.
 Younger patients who request this operation often have inherited fat pockets which may appear as dark circles underneath the eyelids.
 The nature of each procedure varies widely depending on the age and needs of the individual patient.